Jamestown, Fife: 19th – 20th centuries

-Jamestown takes its name from James Reid, who converted the 19th century chemical works situated here into dwellings.
-In the 1850s, the Ordnance Survey described it as "a cluster of cottage houses occupied by workmen employed in the different quarries in the neighbourhood".
-Jamestown's prominent Naval Base Mansions were built in 1909 to house labourers from the dockyard at Rosyth.
-The building is B-listed, and is now used as a furniture store.
+In the 19th and 20th century, Jamestown was popular with Irish dockworkers, and served those who worked in nearby Rosyth dockyard.
 There was formerly a Roman Catholic chapel in Jamestown, built to serve the many Irish dockworkers who came to the area.
-Opened in 1913 and dedicated to St Peter in Chains, it was replaced by a new church in Inverkeithing in 1977.
+Opened in 1913 and dedicated to St Peter in Chains, it was replaced by St Peter in Chains Church, Inverkeithing in 1977.
 The area's Irish heritage is referenced in the name of Shamrock Terrace, a block of tenements at the bottom of Ferryhills Road.